snowmanjy/OpenForum/ARCHITECTURE.md

 ## 1\.
 Project Overview & Constraints

-**System Goal:** Build a DDD-based, headless, multi-tenant forum platform optimized for B2B embedding, mobile-first usage, and AI-native features.
+**System Goal:** Build the high-performance, DDD based, headless Engine for a multi-tenant community platform.
+Scope: This project contains ONLY the domain logic, data storage, and API.
+It does not contain specific SaaS business logic (billing, legacy adapters).

 ### 1.1 Tech Stack (Strict)